nickzuber/meteorite/README.md

 Using this information, we're able to give a score of importantce to each thread based on the history of reasons we saw coming in.
 For example, a pull request that is assigned to you, has your review requested, and has 30 comments on it, will be scored much higher than an issue you opened up and received a single comment of someone saying "nice" on it.

-We're also able to hook into web notifications to alert you when you get a GitHub notification if you'd want - something like this is totally opt-in.
+We're also able to hook into desktop notifications to alert you when you get a GitHub notification if you'd want - something like this is totally opt-in.

 Some key features include:

  - Scores your notifications based on their importance, so we can surface the most critical updates at the top of your queue.
  - Provides you with quick context for why you're receiving each notification.
- - Allows you to opt in for web notifications whenever you recieve important update to help notify you right away.
+ - Allows you to opt in for desktop notifications whenever you recieve important update to help notify you right away.
  - Protects you from useless spammy notifications that you don't care about.
  - Let's you focus in on specific types of notifications that matter to you, like when your review is requested for a pull request or you were assigned an issue.
  - Unlocks dope statistics that help you understand how you interact with notifications on a daily basis.